How to Officiate a Wedding Ceremony | A Guide, Timeline, and Checklist

 TIP: Don't forget to have some fun!
 A little laughter and levity can help calm your nerves and will get people excited / set the tone for an amazing weekend.

-Last-minute wedding day officiant checklist
+Last-minute wedding day ceremony checklist

-Here's the last-minute checklist:
+Here's the last-minute officiant checklist for the ceremony:

-- Bring the marriage license and pen
+• Bring the marriage license and correct colored pen

-- Bring your printed ceremony script + binder
+• Bring your printed ceremony script + binder

-- Bring a couple copies of the couple’s vows
+• Bring a couple copies of the couple’s vows

-- Make sure you're dressed appropriately and have mints and deodorant handy
+• Make sure you're dressed appropriately and have mints and deodorant handy

-- Don’t forget to move out of the way before their big kiss so you’re not in those photos (make sure that direction is written down in you script!)
+• Don’t forget to move out of the way before their big kiss so you’re not in those photos (make sure that direction is written down in you script!)

-- Take a deep breath and remind yourself that you've got this!
+• Take a deep breath and remind yourself that you've got this!

 Sign the marriage license

-...and once you've signed the marriage license...
+...and once you've all signed the marriage license...

 Go celebrate!

-The Day After Checklist
+Wedding Timeline: The Day After the Wedding Checklist for Officiant

-***File the wedding license at the county clerk, recorder, or registrar’s office***
+***The Officiant needs to file the wedding license at the county clerk, recorder, or registrar’s office***

 Then...

-- Go back to bed and don’t set an alarm
+• Go back to bed and don’t set an alarm

-- Order in your favorite food
+• Order in your favorite food

-- Turn on a mindless binge show
+• Turn on a mindless binge show

-- Do whatever it is that you do to treat yourself - you deserve it.
+• Do whatever it is that you do to treat yourself - you deserve it.

-If you're feeling overwhelmed or unsure about any part of the process, don't hesitate to reach out to the team at Provenance.co.
+If you're feeling overwhelmed or unsure about any part of the process, don't hesitate to reach out to the team at hello@provenance.co.
 With our Ceremony Builder, Vow Builder, and Toast Builder, we can help you create a personalized and unforgettable ceremony .
 Sign up today and let's get started.

 Cheers,